gamanicoercion/youtube-downloader/README.md

 # yt-downloader
-A simple program that searches through youtube and downloads your video.
+A simple program that searches through youtube and downloads the video you choose.

 To use this, you need to have [ffmpeg](https://ffmpeg.org/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) installed and in your PATH.
 You also need to have the `youtube_search` pip module installed.